Telecommuting for dads pays off in three ways for you and your family. Here’s how.

 So dads, seriously consider asking your manager for a telecommuting arrangement instead.

 Are You a Good Telecommuting Candidate?

 If your full-time employment is at an outside office doing so-called “knowledge work,” you may be a suitable candidate for doing your current job from home during part of the workweek.

-Here are 3 reasons why a telecommuting arrangement may payoff for you:
+Here are 3 reasons why a telecommuting arrangement could payoff for you: